Pages

 Sending Out A Walking Man SOS

-I met author Diane Ravitch in 2010 (in person) while speaking at Yale University.
+I met author Diane Ravitch in 2010 (in person) while she was speaking at Yale University.
 After the event I asked her if there was a possibility that she might speak at the 2011 Save Our Schools Rally...
 I was being bold and shooting for the moon!
 She did speak at the rally, and I have been following her ever since.

 In her 2020 book Slaying Goliath: The Passionate Resistance to Privatization and the Fight to Save America's Public Schools, Ratvitch identifies me "as one of the David's, Fighting to Save Public Education" (pg: 61)